tylerlong/bun-dler/README.md

 You may pass `-w` or `--watch` to enable watch mode.
 In watch mode, it will monitor `src` folder `package.json` and `packle.config.json`.
 Whenever there are changes, it will re-run the bundle process.

+Please note that, if your source code is not in `src` folder, the watch feature may not work as expected.
+It is an known issue.

 In watch mode, you may also manually trigger re-bundle by pressing `p`.
 You may quit by pressing `q` or `ctrl + c`.